We each experience different forms of stress in our lives.

 Ways to Manage Chronic Stressors:

 The key to keeping the immune system balanced and able to fight infections is managing stress.
-How we do that is through daily practices that help us slow down, ground and let go.
+How we do that is through daily practices that help us slow down, ground, and work through the challenges of life.

 We each have our own unique ways of releasing stress and relaxing.
 A few of our favorites include: